rajanpatel126/Flask/Readme.md

 - Instead of repetating the layout of html pages, the better way would be to save the layout in one file and extend it wherever we need.
 - If we want to display some content specific to the pages, then we can use block to show it. e.g., {%block variable%}... {%endblock variable%}

+_If-else block_

+- The if-else block will start with {%if%} and ends with {%endif%}, to add elseif statement in between we can write like {%elif%}.

+_For loop_

+- The for loop has the similar syntax like if-else block that is, {%for%} and ends with {%endfor%}